How Much Money Can a Passenger in a Car Accident Get?

 • Your own auto insurance, if applicable

-Often, non-economic damages are estimated using a multiplier.
-Commonly 1.5 to 5 times your medical expenses, depending on injury severity and impact.
+• Non-economic damages are often estimated using a multiplier method commonly 1.5x to 5x your medical expenses, depending on injury severity.

 Liability